203-Systems/Matrix-Wiki/docs/Mystrix/Advanced/InstallMicroSD.md

 ## Overview

-In Matrix OS 3, a Micro SD card is required to enable Python application functionality.
+In Matrix OS 3, a Micro SD card is required to enable Python application functionality, and it is also required for the Sequencer App to save your sequences.
 This guide will walk you through the process of installing a Micro SD card into your Mystrix device.

 :::info Mystrix 2 Users
 Mystrix 2 devices come preloaded with a SD card.
 This page only applies to Mystrix 1 family devices.